Monitoring platform for keeping systems up and running at all times.

-Serverless architectures, comprised of lambda functions, are an extension of the principles of the service-oriented architectures (SOA) which popularized the approach where services (functions) communicate using messages (events).
-If implemented correctly, serverless architectures can reduce code complexity and provide an easier way to manage the application.
+Serverless architectures, comprised of lambda functions, are an extension of the principles of the service-oriented architectures, which popularized the approach where services communicate using messages or events.
+If implemented correctly, serverless architectures can reduce code complexity and easier manage the application.

-AWS Lambda is a service that runs your code deployed to a container with pre-allocated CPU, disk and memory.
-Together, your code and its associated configuration, are generically called “lambda function”.
+AWS Lambda is a service that runs your code deployed to a container with pre-allocated CPU, disk, and memory.
+Together, your code and its associated configuration are generically called Lambda functions.
 It abstracts the actual infrastructure, allowing developers to focus solely on the code.
 The functions are called in response to external events or triggers.
-Lambda functions are “stateless”, with no affinity to the underlying infrastructure and your code must take into consideration that local resources and processes will not survive current session.
+Lambda functions are stateless, with no affinity to the underlying infrastructure, and your code must consider that local resources and processes will not survive the current session.

 FaaS solves many problems that the previous architectural models had to cope with.
-From a developer point of view, the most important aspect is that you just run your code without bothering with server administration, scalability and availability.
-On the other side, there are aspects that have to be dealt with in a different manner than before.
+From a developer’s point of view, the most critical aspect is that you just run your code without bothering with server administration, scalability, and availability.
+On the other side, some factors have to be dealt with differently than before.

-It is obvious that the old tools used for logging (daemons) are no longer an option since there is no “server” in the traditional sense.
-Also, since the actual infrastructure is abstracted, you don’t have access to any system-level metrics like RAM, CPU or disk usage.
+The old tools used for logging (daemons) are no longer an option since there is no “server” in the traditional sense.
+Also, since the actual infrastructure is abstracted, you don’t have access to system-level metrics like RAM, CPU, or disk usage.

-However, the requirements for a good logging system are pretty much the same:
+However, the requirements for a sound logging system are pretty much the same:

-Maybe you are asking yourself why should you monitor your Lambda Functions.
+Maybe you are asking yourself why you should monitor your Lambda Functions.
 Well… there are two equally important reasons to do it.
-First, if you are reading this you probably know AWS is not a free service and every cents counts, especially when you are trying to start your new business.
+First, if you are reading this, you probably know AWS is not a free service, and every cent counts, especially when you are trying to start your new business.
 Second, customers are demanding and expect nothing but the best in terms of responsiveness.
-If an application fails to deliver on this, it will not make any difference how nice is the design or how much marketing it gets, customers will go with the competition.
+If an application fails to deliver on this, it will not make any difference in the design or how much marketing it gets; customers will go with the competition.

-Monitoring Lambda functions allows developers to gain important insight on what happens during each execution step.
-You will be able to see the errors and also to measure resource consumption for each invocation.
+Monitoring Lambda functions allow developers to gain meaningful insight into what happens during each execution step.
+You will be able to see the errors and also measure resource consumption for each invocation.
 Simply put, there is no better way to optimize the costs and performance of your applications than using a monitoring tool.

 Let’s start with what’s already in the box.

-The built-in tool for Lambda, CloudWatch, organises logs based on function, version and containers while Lambda adds metadata for each invocation.
+The built-in tool for Lambda, CloudWatch, organizes logs based on function, version, and containers while Lambda adds metadata for each invocation.
 In addition, runtime and container errors are included in the logs.
 CloudWatch provides two methods to write a log entry:

 print('You will see this in CloudWatch')